nickyiliwang0000/h/css/forms.md

   <option value="deathlySpicy" selected>Death.</option>
 </select>
 ```
 In the above example, the `value` attribute is what gets sent to the server and the text in between the option tags is what the user sees.
-To set the default option, use the `selected` attribute. `selected="true"` and `selected=selected` are also valid.
+To set the default option, use the `selected` attribute. `selected="true"` and `selected="selected"` are also valid.
 Note that we cannot use any HTML inside of an option tag.

 ## The `form` element